 When it comes to hanging pictures, framed art, and other wall decor, there are tons of routes you can take in terms of mounting type and hardware.
 "First, determine how much the piece weighs," says Decorist designer Linzie Merchant.
 "You definitely want the hardware you choose to be able to hold your artwork or wall decor for the long term without falling off."

 We compiled buying tips from two interior designers, then researched user-friendly, reliable options for every wall material and art size.
-Our top choice is the 3M Claw, a dependable picture hanger that locks into drywall and holds up to 25 pounds.

 These are the best picture hangers you can order online.